Used and loved by millions

 Best practice

-When providing feedback, clearly define the "areas for improvement" with specific examples to facilitate understanding and action.
+When providing feedback, clearly define the "areas for improvement" and offer actionable steps to achieve the desired outcome.

 Common error

-Avoid simply stating "there are many areas for improvement" without specifying what those areas are.
-Always provide concrete examples and actionable suggestions.
+Avoid stating "areas for improvement" without specifying what those areas are.
+Provide concrete examples and detailed explanations to make the feedback constructive and useful.

 Antonio Rotolo, PhD - Digital Humanist | Computational Linguist | CEO @Ludwig.guru